University of Sydney Library: Herbert Smith Freehills Law Library

 Named after Herbert Smith Freehills, the Law Library moved into the New Law Building (F10) on the Camperdown Campus in April 2009, along with the rest of the Sydney Law School.

 Located on Eastern Avenue, adjacent to Victoria Park, the Law Library is for University of Sydney students and staff.
 It is spread over 5000 square metres of floor space and houses substantial collections that support the needs of the Law School.

 The library consists of a ground floor that contains the majority of the collections, staff area, information desk, printing/photocopying facilities and computer access.
 Upstairs on the mezzanine level are the research collections and six more group study rooms.
-All of these rooms are equipped with computers.